Phone & Internet In Cuba

 However, in the event you need it, there are a few options:

 Option 1: The first step is to visit an ETECSA office or a hotel to acquire a wifi card that you'll refill with money as needed.
-The rate is for internet access is $2/hr.
+The rate for internet access is $2/hr.
 Once you have your card and put some money on it, find one of the open wifi hotspots in Havana.
-For a map of hotspots and more info: havanamyway.com/wifi-hotspots-map-havana/
+For a map of hotspots and more info check out: havanamyway.com/wifi-hotspots-map-havana/

 Option 2: Go to a major hotel and wait in line (an hour or more) to use a desktop computer with internet.
 It will be very slow.
 Don’t expect to visit more than 4-5 sites in 30 minutes, which will cost about $5.
 In Havana, the Nacional Hotel de Cuba has a decent internet connection.